anvil-open-software/wuf/angularcomponents-README.md

 -----------------------------
 Once a component has been created, built, and documented, issue a merge request for this entire repo.

-Once your merge request is accepted, our continuous integration (CI) pipeline via Jenkins will automatically publish a new version of your component to the [Artifactory registry](https://artifactory.dematic.com/artifactory/webapp/#/artifacts/browse/tree/General/npm-local/@anviltech/).
+Once your merge request is accepted, our continuous integration (CI) pipeline via Jenkins will automatically publish a new version of your component to the public NPM registry.

 Your changes will now be available for use in external applications via the standard NPM include process.